hlfshell/hlfshell/README.md

 ---

 I hold a degree in Robotics Engineering and will soon begin studying for a masters in the same from WPI.
 I currently work as a Senior Software Engineer for [Brain Corp](http://www.braincorp.com)'s Cloud Team.
+You may view my resume [here](https://github.com/hlfshell/resume).

 # Suggested Repos